Fire Compartmentation Survey

 When you have a fire risk assessment undertaken, if the fire risk assessor notes breaches in the fire compartmentation; one of the action points that is usually raised is the recommendation to have a fire compartmentation survey undertaken.
 The fire risk assessor might have noted a lot of breaches in the fire compartment walls, floors or ceilings and felt that the building was at risk as a result.
 A Fire Compartmentation Survey can be intrusive or non-intrusive and usually advise clients on which type would be most beneficial depending on the building type and usage.

-At Noor Fire Engineering, our fire compartmentation includes:
+At Noor Construction Consultants, our fire compartmentation includes:

 A fire compartmentation survey requires technical fire expertise that not only looks at the fire stopping breaches present; but also, looks deeper into the building, its type and usage in order to form a risk-balanced and risk proportionate report.

-Noor Fire Engineering have fire engineers that are members of the Institute of Fire Engineers, Institute of Fire Safety Managers whilst having a strong rooted background in building surveying.
+Noor Construction Consultants have fire engineers that are members of the Institute of Fire Engineers, Institute of Fire Safety Managers whilst having a strong rooted background in building surveying.
 This allows for a building to be judged, inspected and reported upon in a balanced way.

-Call Noor Fire Engineering for your fire compartmentation survey needs.
+Call Noor Construction Consultants for your fire compartmentation survey needs.

 If you need a survey or you are worried about whether your premises meet the required fire compartmentation standards then you can give us a call today or e-mail us your query and one of our fire engineers will review and respond.